 How to overcome the challenges of PSL (Presenting in a Second Language)

 Presenting in a second or third language can be extremely challenging.
-There’s often that gap between the agility, fluency and confidence we have in our native language and “other” languages.
+There’s often a gap between the agility, fluency, and confidence we have in our native language and those of “other” languages.

-Anyone living or working abroad will know about this and also can relate to how it feels.
-That sensation when you are looking for the right word and it’s just not there.
-Or not immediately, even if you consider your language skills to be at least upper-intermediate or even advanced.
+Anyone living or working abroad will know about this and can relate to how it feels.
+That sensation when you are looking for the right word and it’s just not there—or not immediately, even if you consider your language skills to be at least upper-intermediate or even advanced.

 The good news is that when preparing for presentations, we don’t need to improvise or act as simultaneous translators in our heads.
 We can prepare all this beforehand and regain power and use those cool expressions to bring back the flow.

-In case you missed the guide on how to structure your presentations, you can download it here:
+In case you missed the guide on how to structure your presentations, you can download it below.

-When English is not your first language, the amount of vocabulary and the use of language is definitely an extra factor to consider when building this presentation or a message to deliver to the audience.
+When English is not your first language, the amount of vocabulary and language use are definitely extra factors to consider when building this presentation or a message to deliver to the audience.

 I also feel the pain and do the extra work when preparing for my speeches, workshops, or meetings.